Q&A With Droplette's Founder

 In addition to the innovative delivery of the formulations, each features soothing ingredients that complement the function of the main ingredients.
 For the Collagen and Retinol, it’s the rose oil and for the Glycolic, it’s the extra peptides.
 The additional hydration from Droplette’s delivery system also helps to make the formulas really unique, painless, and effective.

-If you had to pick one formulation to bring with you on a deserted island (assuming you had a cleanser and moisturizer), which would you choose?
+If you had to pick one serum to bring with you on a deserted island (assuming you had a cleanser and moisturizer), which would you choose?

 I would choose the Glycolic formula.
 It’s the one I use the most at home and I can immediately tell the difference in the texture and softness of my skin the next day.
 One thing to note is that even though it does contain additional skin-soothing ingredients, the Glycolic should still be used with something hydrating.
 I think it pairs really well with the Collagen formula.